 - Assess and further the School of Dentistry’s progress in recruiting and retaining diverse faculty, staff and students

 - Develop strategies to improve the School of Dentistry’s cultural climate

 - Improve the quality and quantity of the discussion and education on issues of equity and diversity in the School of Dentistry

 - Serve as a resource on issues of equity and diversity for the School of Dentistry

 To communicate your interest in serving on a DEI subcommittee please send a message to [email protected] to receive more information.

 The Diversity Equity and Inclusion Teaching and Learning Sub-Committee makes the world a bit smaller by sharing our heritage, customs, and uniqueness with our colleagues.
 We offer a platform to showcase community members’ background to build understanding and opportunities to expand knowledge and awareness about the various cultures in the School of Dentistry.

 This initiative from the Diversity, Equity and Inclusion Internal Community Building Subcommittee, works to make connections across workspaces and introduces you to parts of your colleagues' lives you may not regularly see.
 Using the "Humans of New York" model, we strive to build community by highlighting individuals with various lifestyles, cultures and backgrounds.
 To be featured in an upcoming Humans of Moos, contact Molly Cruitt.

-Moai groups build relationships and connect in small groups for faculty, staff and students within Moos Tower.
-Email [email protected] to find your Moai group.
+Affinity groups build relationships and connect in small groups for faculty, staff and students within Moos Tower.
+Email [email protected] to find your Affinity group.